-Isa and Colin's big day was as much a Norwegian wedding as a Scottish wedding.
+Isa and Colin's Edinburgh Botanic Gardens wedding was as much a Norwegian wedding as a Scottish wedding.
 Norwegian traditions from Isa's side influenced the Botanic Garden wedding and appeared in the details from the bridal dress to the venue decorations.
 The whole wedding was kept natural and close to nature, the way Isa and Colin like it.
 They didn't want something spectacular, they wanted to commit to each other and spend this memorable day with loved ones around.

 Bridal and groom reparations for the Botanic Garden wedding took place in two separate flats in Stockbridge, Edinburgh.
 The day started promisingly with clear skies and beautiful sunshine.
 The preparations went in a relaxed atmosphere.
 I walked between the two flats to take photos of both Isa and Colin getting ready in the company of their parents and best friends; Alison, Isa's bridesmaid and Alan, Colin's best man.
 The wedding dress and the jewellery were all traditional Norwegian, very unusual from what we are used to here in the UK.

 The Caledonian Hall as one of the Royal Botanic Garden wedding venues works perfectly for those who like nearness to nature.
-It is surrounded by the beautiful Rock Garden and the Woodland Area.
-The hall was prepared by family members and friends, who put lots of love into it the decoration by using handmade and all-natural materials.
+Weather you have a dedicated wedding planner or you organise the wedding yourself like Isa and Colin, the Botanic Gardens offer the ideal backdrop for your wedding photos.
+The hall was prepared by family members and wedding guests, who put lots of love into it the decoration by using handmade and all-natural materials.